NethServer/docs/developer-manual/en/templates.rst

 ``templates-custom`` tree.
 This is a parallel tree to the normal templates hierarchy, and is normally empty.
 There is also a ``template-user-custom`` tree for overriding entries in the templates-user tree.
+Be aware of overwriting all settings of a template if you copy the whole template to custom templates.
+This means, if there is an update at the original template it is overritten with your old version at custom template.
+If you only want to add a line to the config create an empty custom template and do it there.

 .. warning: The template-custom trees is reserved for local system overrides.
 Software MUST NOT install files in this tree.